Autumn Rowe

-Autumn Rowe (born May 25, 1981), is an American singer-songwriter, TV personality, DJ and activist from South Bronx, New York, United States.
+Autumn Rowe (born May 25, 1981) is an American singer-songwriter, TV personality, DJ, and activist from New York, NY.
 In 2010, she helped write the song "Happiness" by Alexis Jordan, with producers Stargate and Deadmau5, which FIFA named the official song of the 2011 FIFA Women's World Cup in Germany.
-In 2015, Rowe signed an artist deal with Ultra Records, and in 2018 she began performing publicly as the DJ AFTR PRTY.
+In 2015, Rowe signed an artist deal with Ultra Records, and in 2018, she began performing publicly as the DJ, dubbed AFTR PRTY.
 In early 2020, she wrote and performed vocals on the drum and bass song "Good To Me", by British DJ Friction.
 In 2020, Rowe began to use her platform for activism and co-wrote the song "We Are" with Jon Batiste, which was used on the "Mask Up America" campaign.

 Early life and education

-Rowe was born at the Beth Israel Hospital in South Bronx, New York.
+Rowe was born at the Beth Israel Hospital in Manhattan, New York (Lower East Side) to an interracial couple.
+She is of mixed African-American and Eastern European Jewish heritage.

 Rowe grew up on Prospect Avenue in Mott Haven.
-She went to high school in Times Square NY, where she was enrolled in the gifted and talented program.
-While a student, Rowe performed in four choirs, performing at Radio City Music Hall after school in a show called the British Rock Symphony.
-As Rowe explains, "the singing definitely came before the songwriting.
-I didn’t know I could write songs at first.
+She was enrolled in the gifted and talented program at Junior High School 149.
+While a student, Rowe performed in four different choirs, performing on stage at Radio City Music Hall after school, called "British Rock Symphony".
+As Rowe states, "the singing definitely came before the songwriting.
+I didn't know I could write songs at first.
 I was always into writing poems and short stories, but it took me a while to figure out I could write songs."

 At age 16, Rowe had an internship at Island Records.
 She decided she preferred creating music over working with labels.